Home > Recipes > Savory Twice Baked Sweet Potatoes (Stuffed, Vegan, GF)

 Step 2.
 Prepare The Filling:

-• While the sweet potatoes are roasting, boil the brown rice, let it cool.
+• While the sweet potatoes are baking, boil the brown rice, let it cool.

 Step 3.
 Prepare The Sauce / Glaze:

-• Meanwhile prepare the glaze: to a small container add the olive oil, balsamic vinegar, minced garlic, maple syrup, salt and crushed black pepper, mix to combine.
+• To a small container add the olive oil, balsamic vinegar, minced garlic, maple syrup, salt and crushed black pepper, mix to combine.

 Step 4.
-Load The Sweet Potatoes With Stuffing:
+Load The Sweet Potatoes (Scoop & Stuff)

 • Remove the sweet potatoes from the oven and let them cool for 10 minutes or until you can safely handle them.